 The discount rate is the annual rate of future investment return assumed to be earned on assets after the end of the funding time horizon.
 The discount rate assumption is set as a margin above the risk-free rate.

 Assumptions for future investment returns depend on the funding objective.

-Employer type Margin above risk-free rate

-Ongoing basis

-All employers except transferee admission bodies

-2.3%

-Low-risk exit

-Community admission bodies closed to new entrants
+Employer type Margin above risk-free rate Ongoing basis All employers except transferee admission bodies and closed community admission bodies 2.3% Low-risk exit basis Community admission bodies closed to new entrants 0% Contractor exit Transferee admission bodies Ongoing basis

-Risk based

-Transferee admission bodies